Why We Must Fight to Maintain Remote Work for a Sustainable Future

 Cost Savings for Employers and Employees: A Win-Win Scenario

 The financial benefits of remote work extend to both employers and employees.
 Companies stand to gain from reduced overhead costs associated with maintaining physical office spaces.
-The economic benefit to businesses would total over $700 billion a year according to Global Workplace Analytics:
+The economic benefit to businesses would total over $700 billion a year according to Global Workplace Analytics

-- Save over $500 billion a year in real estate, electricity, absenteeism, and turnover and productivity, that’s more than $11,000 per employee per year.
+• Save over $500 billion a year in real estate, electricity, absenteeism, and turnover and productivity, that’s more than $11,000 per employee per year.

-- Increase national productivity by 5 million man-years or $270 billion worth of work.
+• Increase national productivity by 5 million man-years or $270 billion worth of work.

-- Additionally save on utilities, janitorial services, security, maintenance, paper goods, coffee and water service, leased parking spaces, transit subsidies, ADA compliance, environmental penalties, equipment, furniture, and office supplies.
+• Additionally save on utilities, janitorial services, security, maintenance, paper goods, coffee and water service, leased parking spaces, transit subsidies, ADA compliance, environmental penalties, equipment, furniture, and office supplies.

 Business Continuity and Disaster Preparedness: Lessons from the Pandemic

-The global disruption caused by the COVID-19 pandemic underscored the necessity of having a resilient remote work infrastructure in place.
-Businesses that had already embraced remote work easily transitioned during the crisis, highlighting the crucial role of work-from-home arrangements in ensuring business continuity during unexpected disruptions.
-The pandemic taught us that remote work isn't just a convenience but a strategic imperative.
+The pandemic led to a surge in the adoption of remote work, with a notable increase in the percentage of employees working remotely.
+Ensuring a secure and efficient remote work setup became crucial for organizations worldwide.
+Businesses that had already embraced remote work easily transitioned during the crisis, with a significant percent highlighting the crucial role of work-from-home arrangements in ensuring business continuity during unexpected disruptions.
+The pandemic taught us that remote work is not only a convenience but a strategic imperative, with a significant percentage of the workforce now working remotely.

 Enhanced Employee Retention and Attraction: Nurturing Talent